Store opening: attracting and engaging with gamification

 The Christmas holiday season is a crucial time for business profitability.
 During the last month of the year, they can achieve up to 20% of their annual sales.

-One of the keys to engaging consumers during this sales period is to anticipate your campaign by multiplying contact points. in the run-up to December 24th.
-In fact, it takes an average of 8 interactions between a prospect and the brand before a sale is concluded.
+One of the keys to engaging consumers during this sales period is to anticipate your campaign by multiplying contact points.
+Indeed, it takes an average of 8 interactions between a prospect and the brand before a sale is concluded.

 In this article, we’ll take a look at a marketing mechanism that’s particularly relevant to Christmas campaigns.
 This is the Advent calendar, which allows you to multiply the number of interactions with your audience.
 Here we share tips for creating a memorable digital Advent calendar, as well as concrete examples to inspire you.